China weighs in on Ukraine and Russia in call with Blinken | DW | 27.01.2022

 China's foreign minister Wang Yi called for diplomacy to heed Russia's security concerns in a phone call witth US Secretary of State Antony Blinken

-China's foreign minister Wang Yi weighed in on the Russian military build-up on Ukraine's borders on Wednesday in a phone call with US Secretary of State Antony Blinken.
+Chinese Foreign Minister Wang Yi weighed in on the Russian military buildup on Ukraine's borders on Thursday in a phone call with US Secretary of State Antony Blinken.

 Wang told Blinken that China wants all sides in the crisis to avoid increasing tensions.
 Blinken was said to have stressed the need for Russia to deescalate while warning of severe security and economic challenges should Russia launch a larger invasion of some kind on the territory of Ukraine.